Thursday, April 23, 2009

 One of the coolest things about my profession is planning theory.
 Studying how people live and interact with spaces has always been fascinating to me.
 Planning theory is an open conversation that almost anyone can have about how they experience the urban environment.
 You do not need to be a City Planner to enjoy Jane Jacobs, The Death and Life of Great American Cities.
 You also do not need a PhD either to discuss planning theory in depth.
 As one former co-worker told me, “this aint rocket science.”
 But the application of planning theory to the real world is…complicated.

-New Urbanism.
+One of the new theories that is all the rage in planning right now, is New Urbanism.
 To give you a quick summary of New Urbanism, it is the application of how main streets used to be planned, focusing on walkable streets and designing buildings with a pedestrian scale.
 New Urbanism seeks to replace the strip shopping center with large parking lot for a main street that pulls buildings closer to the street for easier pedestrian access.
 In a nutshell, New Urbanism seeks to create a sense of place.

 As a planning theory, New Urbanism sounds great, what planner wouldn’t want to implement these guidelines to create walkable, auto-independent neighborhoods?
 What planner wouldn’t want to chuck their 300+ page zoning code for the simplicity of New Urbanist principles?